3DMIN/3DMIN.github.io/_build/bellow.md

 ## Prepairing Coating

-<span class="note">for the following steps it is recommended to work in pairs of two</span>
+<div class="note">For the following steps it is recommended to work in pairs of two.</div>

 ![](/images/bellow/IMG_2145.jpg)
 *cut transfer adhesive film to 50 x 100cm*